 The crankset and its number of chainrings dictate how many front gears a bike has.
 Modern mountain bikes have one, two or three, with the latest trend being the fewer the better.

 The length of crank arms does vary, but not as much as seen with road bikes.
-Crank length in mountain biking is typically more standard to help with leverage at an average lower riding speed (read more about crank length in our road bike groupsets guide).
+Crank length in mountain biking is typically more standard to help with leverage at an average lower riding speed.
 With this, smaller bikes will often use 170mm crank arms, with medium-sized bikes and up using a 175mm crank length.
 Downhill bikes and similar will use shorter 165mm cranks for improved ground clearance.

 The crankset spins on a set of bearings, these are known as the bottom bracket.
 The bottom bracket attaches within the frame and so there is a large array of options to suit various frame designs.
 The two key types include ones that thread into place (threaded) and ones that are pressed into place and rely on tight tolerances, these are known as ‘press-fit’ bottom brackets.

 The cassette is the rear cogs that connect to the rear wheel.
-These rear cogs dictate how many gears a bike has at the back, with most modern mountain bikes typically offering between eight to twelve gears here.
+These rear cogs dictate how many gears a bike has at the back, with most modern mountain bikes typically offering between eight to twelve gears.

 The chain is what connects the front crankset to the rear cassette.
 Without the chain, the bike has no drive.
-A chain is usually made of steel and features a serious of interconnected links that are smooth to rotate, but difficult to twist.
+A chain is usually made of steel and features a series of interconnected links that rotate smoothly, but are difficult to twist laterally.

 Derailleurs are the components that guide the chain between the cogs.
-These usually work by having a cable pull them in one direction, and then relying on spring tension within the derailleur to pull opposite direction.
+These usually work by having a cable, or hydraulic fluid pull them in one direction, and then relying on spring tension within the derailleur to pull opposite direction.

 Sitting at the handlebars within easy reach, the shifters are your controls for enacting a gear change.
 The shifters are linked directly to the derailleurs, typically by way of mechanic cable.